-On July 27, 2010, certain affiliates of Sun that hold shares in the Company filed an originating motion against the Company with the Haifa District Court requesting a declaratory ruling related to the Company's engagement of Guggenheim.
-Upon Sun's affiliates' motion, the Court dismissed all claims on October 10, 2010.
+On July 27, 2010, certain affiliates of Sun that hold shares in the Company filed an originating motion against the Company with the Haifa District Court requesting a declaratory ruling that, among other things, the engagement of Guggenheim by the Company was an extraordinary transaction in which a controlling shareholder of Taro had a personal interest, thereby requiring special approvals under the Israel Companies Law.
+On October 6, 2010, Sun moved to dismiss its claims against the Company.
+On October 10, 2010, the District Court dismissed all claims against the Company.